hadley/adv-r/Functions.md

 * the environment where the expression was created and where it should be evaluated

 The first time a promise is accessed the expression is evaluated in the environment where it was created.
 This value is cached, so that subsequently access to the evaluted promise does not recompute the value (but the original expression is still associated with the value, so that `substitute` can continue to access it).

-You can find more information about a promise using `langr::promise_info`.
-This uses some of R's C api to extract information about the promise without evaluating it (which is otherwise very tricky).
+You can find more information about a promise using `pryr::promise_info`.
+This uses some C++ code to extract information about the promise without evaluating it, which is impossible to do in pure R code.

-Laziness is useful in if statements - the second statement will be evaluated only if the first is true.
-(If it wasn't the statement would return an error because `NULL > 0` is a logical vector of length 0)
+Laziness is useful in if statements - the second statement below will be evaluated only if the first is true.
+If it wasn't, the statement would return an error because `NULL > 0` is a logical vector of length 0 and not a valid input to `if`.

 ```R
 x <- NULL